vhoanghac/Book-Notes/⭐ Money: Master The Game (re-read x2).md

 Anyone who's become truly wealthy knows the truth - the only way to become wealthy, and stay wealthy, is to find a way to do more for others than anyone else is doing in an area that people really value.

 We all get what we tolerate.
 So stop tolerating excuses within yourself, limiting beliefs of the past, of half-assed or fearful states.

+➖➖➖➖➖➖➖➖➖➖

+## Section 3: What's the price of your dreams?

+Life is not about money, it's about emotion.
+Money itself is not the goal.
+Our worth is not measured by the weight of our bank accounts but, rather, by the weight of our souls.